cran/ggstatsplot/README.md

 <img src="man/figures/README-ggdotplotstats1-1.png" width="100%" />

-As with the rest of the functions in this package, there is also a `grouped_` variant of this function to facilitateto repeat the same operation across a grouping variable.
+As with the rest of the functions in this package, there is also a `grouped_` variant of this function to facilitate looping the same operation for all levels of a single grouping variable.

 ``` r
 # for reproducibility